melihgulbay/flowclipprivacypolicy/TERMS.md

 - You **retain ownership** of the shader code you create and publish.
 Melibyte Apps does not claim ownership over your intellectual property.
 - By publishing to the FlowClip Workshop, you grant all FlowClip users a **non-exclusive, royalty-free, worldwide license to download and use** your shader **for personal, non-commercial purposes** within the FlowClip app.
 This license persists for users who downloaded the shader before deletion.
-- By publishing, you additionally grant Melibyte Apps a perpetual, irrevocable right to **archive your shader in the FlowClip Gallery** (hosted on third-party object storage) if it is inducted at the end of a monthly cycle.
-Gallery shaders remain downloadable by all users.
+- By publishing, you additionally grant Melibyte Apps a perpetual, royalty-free, worldwide license to host, transmit, display, and distribute your shader to facilitate the community workshop functionality.
 - If you enable "Protect Source Code," the app UI will hide your shader code from other users.
 However, this is a **client-side protection** and does not constitute encryption or DRM.
-- You may **delete your shaders** at any time during the active monthly cycle, which removes them from the community listing.
-Users who previously downloaded the shader retain the right to continue using it locally.
 - You represent and warrant that you have the right to publish any content you upload and that it does not infringe on any third party's intellectual property or other rights.

 ---